-The most popular motor racing season in the world kicks off in Australia on the weekend of March 23-25 with the 2018 Formula One Rolex Grand Prix at Albert Park in Melbourne, with an exciting support ticket including the V8 Supercars.
+The most popular motor racing season in the world kicks off in Australia from March 15-17 with the 2019 Formula One Australian Grand Prix at Albert Park in Melbourne, with an exciting support ticket including the V8 Supercars.

-Lewis Hamilton returns to defend his title after his impressive Championship season, while local favourite Daniel Riccardo will seek to challenge for the top of the standings, and you won’t miss a minute of the action when you Stream the Australian Grand Prix live to an eligible mobile device using the Free Trial offered below.
+Lewis Hamilton returns to defend his title after winning a second consecutive and fourth in five years, while local favourite Daniel Riccardo will seek to challenge for the top of the standings, and you won’t miss a minute of the action when you Stream the Australian Grand Prix live to an eligible mobile device using the Free Trial offered below.

 Where: Albert Park, Melbourne Victoria

-The 2018 Formula One Title race takes off at Albert Park, Melbourne, and the man to beat will be last year’s Driving Champion Lewis Hamilton who finished second in the event last year.
-The locals will be cheering for Perth native Daniel Ricciardo, who had an outstanding season for Red Bull, finishing fifth in the year end Driver’s standings after eight visits to the podium.
-With a victory at Albert Park, Ricciardo would equal his win total for all of last season and stake his claim as a leading contender for this year’s Championship.
+The 2019 Formula One Title race takes off at Albert Park, Melbourne, and the man to beat will be last year’s Driving Champion Lewis Hamilton.
+The locals will be cheering for Perth native Daniel Ricciardo, who had another great season for Red Bull in 2018, finishing sixth in the year end Driver’s standings in a season which included a couple of big wins.
+Having signed a new two-year contract with Renault beginning this year, Ricciardo will be eager to get off to a good start with his new team and stake his claim as a leading contender for this year’s Championship.

-The final two days of the Grand Prix are the deciding ones, starting off on Saturday with Qualifying, which gets underway at 5:00 pm Sydney Time.
-Qualifying goes for an hour, and the fastest driver gets pole position for the title race on Sunday, and recent history suggests that drivers who secure an advantage generally go close to winning the event.
+The final two days of the Grand Prix are the deciding ones, starting off on Saturday with Qualifying, which gets underway at 5:00pm Sydney Time.
+Qualifying goes for an hour, with the fastest driver getting pole position for the title race on Sunday – something recent history suggests tends to go to drivers who go close to winning the event.

-The featured event hit’s the track on Sunday at 4:00 pm, with the race covering 58 laps of Albert Park, or two hours depending on visibility.
-While the Australian F1 Grand Prix is the highlight, the support card is excellent, including four V8 Supercar races from Thursday to Sunday, as well as the famous Celebrity Drivers Challenge.
+The featured event hits the track on Sunday at 4:10 pm, with the race covering 58 laps of Albert Park.
+While the Australian F1 Grand Prix is the highlight, the support card for the weekend is excellent, including four Supercar races from Thursday to Sunday, as well as the famous Celebrity Drivers Challenge.

 Australian Grand Prix Live TV – (Sydney Time)